Myanmar civil war (2021–present): Foreign involvement and spillover

 Min Aung Hlaing meets Head Rais Rustam Minnikhanov of Tatarstan in Russia, June 2021.

 Russia has embraced deeper ties with the Burmese military junta as the civil war has progressed.
 Russia has provided materiel, military training for over 50 Myanmar Air Force pilots, and diplomatic backing to the regime.
 Min Aung Hlaing has visited Russia several times, personally meeting with Russian president Vladimir Putin in September 2022.
 The military junta backed the Russian invasion of Ukraine.
 Russia was among the few countries (Note: Belarus, Cambodia, North Korea, Russia, and Syria sent congratulatory messages to the State Administration Council for Myanmar's Independence Day on 4 January 2024.) to send a congratulatory message to the junta on Myanmar's Independence Day.
 In March 2024, Special Rapporteur Tom Andrews saw Russia as still the junta's top source of weapons.

 Although small in number, foreign volunteers serving with anti-junta forces have been documented.
-One such volunteer, going under the nom de guerre Azad, formed the Anti-fascist Internationalist Front to assist fighters in the Chin theater.
+One such volunteer, going under the nom de guerre Azad, joined the Anti-Fascist Internationalist Front to assist fighters in the Chin theater.
 Azad gained military experience while fighting in the Syrian Rojava conflict.

-In a video recorded by pro-Tatmadaw media during the 2025 Tianjin SCO summit, Min Aung Hlaing personally thanked China for "exerting pressure on the armed groups in the border regions for the development of northern Myanmar."
+Foreign volunteers are also present in Karen State, with most being members of the humanitarian Free Burma Rangers organisation.
+While FBR associates use weapons only for self-defence, some members have joined local rebel groups fighting the Tatmadaw, offering their expertise in many fields, such as drone technology, as is the case with the Federal Wings, a group that contributes to rebel drone R&D. The KNLA is also one of the few EAO's to accept foreign volunteers in their rankings, a tradition that dates back to the Cold War era in Burma.
+International volunteers in Karen State have justified their presence for a number of reasons, including: defending Kayin Christians, assisting rebel groups and contributing to the reinstallation of a democratic regime in Myanmar.